 Founded in 1950, the Modesto Teachers Association (MTA) is an advocate for educators representing about 1,650 certificated members.
 MTA includes teachers (TK-12), Beginning Teacher Support and Assessment (BTSA) mentors, Peer Assistance and Review (PAR) consultants, child development professionals, counselors, special education personnel, and many more certificated employees of Modesto City Schools (MCS).

 MTA members may obtain assistance in the protection of professional and civil rights and receive reports and publications of the Association.
 MTA members are provided a forum to consider a tentative agreement (Collective Bargaining Agreement), which is driven by active members' input and negotiated by the Bargaining Team.

-In the past 4 years, MCS has hired over 170 new teachers with most fully credentialed and a few holding a Provisional Internship Permit (PIP) or Short-Term Staff Permit (STSP).
+For the past 4 years, MCS has hired about 170 new teachers each year with most fully credentialed and a few holding a Provisional Internship Permit (PIP) or Short-Term Staff Permit (STSP).
 The District is continuing to advertise for new K-12 teachers.

 To welcome new teachers, Modesto Teachers Association held their annual dinner filled with raffle prizes, great food, and passionate teachers.
 This year's event for new teachers was at Papapolloni Mediterranean Bistro.